 Washington, DC 20580

-If you believe you have been the victim of an unscrupulous credit repair firm, you may also report it to the Governor's Office of Consumer Protection so that we will be aware of their activities.
+If you believe you have been the victim of an unscrupulous credit repair firm, you may also report it to the Georgia Department of Law's Consumer Protection Division so that we will be aware of their activities.
 Our office must, however, pass such complaints along to the FTC.

 How to Improve Your Credit